greiginsydney/Intervalometerator/docs/step2-setup-the-Pi-public-or-private-pki.md

 cat my_domain_name.crt intermedCerts.crt >> bundle.crt
 ```

-16. Edit the Nginx virtual host file: `sudo nano /etc/nginx/sites-available/intvlm8r` so it looks like this.
+16. Edit the Nginx virtual host file: `sudo nano /etc/nginx/sites-available/intvlm8r` so the main "server {}" section looks like this.
 If you've followed the steps from before, you should only need to add three 'ssl' lines:
 ```text
 server {
     listen 80 default_server;